Universal chiral quasi-steady states in periodically driven many-body systems

 Next, we consider the effect of the linear potential term.
 The situation is illustrated in Fig.~\ref{fig:zener}a.
 The problem is equivalent to the well-known Zener tunneling problem of a two-band semiconductor in an electric field.
 The states in both bands become localized in the ``classically allowed region'' in harmonic space, whose characteristic size is of order $W_{\alpha}/\omega$ (where $W_{\alpha}=\mbox{max}_{k,t}\{E_{\alpha k}(t)\}-\mbox{min}_{k,t}\{E_{\alpha k}(t)\}$ is an effective bandwidth).

 Within this picture, states in the R and L bands that are close in quasienergy (within $\sim\omega$ of each other) are separated in harmonic space by a spacing of the order of $\Delta/\omega$.
-The tails of the wavefunctions decay rapidly into the classically forbidden region; in the limit $\omega\ll W_{\alpha}$, there is a broad region where the wavefunctions decay as $e^{-A|m-m_{0}|^{3/2}}$ (see Fig.~\ref{fig:zener}b), where $A$ is a band structure dependent dimensionless constant and $m_{0}$ is the boundary of the classically forbidden region.
+The tails of the wave functions decay rapidly into the classically forbidden region; in the limit $\omega\ll W_{\alpha}$, there is a broad region where the wave functions decay as $e^{-A|m-m_{0}|^{3/2}}$ (see Fig.~\ref{fig:zener}b), where $A$ is a band structure dependent dimensionless constant and $m_{0}$ is the boundary of the classically forbidden region.
 (This form is expected from a Wentzel\textendash Kramers\textendash Brillouin treatment of the problem, where $m$ is treated as a continuous variable).
-At asymptotically long distances, larger than several times $W_{\alpha}/\omega$, the form of the wavefunction crosses over to $e^{-B|m-m_{0}|\log|m-m_{0}|}$, where $B$ is another dimensionless constant.
+At asymptotically long distances, larger than several times $W_{\alpha}/\omega$, the form of the wave function crosses over to $e^{-B|m-m_{0}|\log|m-m_{0}|}$, where $B$ is another dimensionless constant.

 The tunneling matrix element between the two bands is hence strongly suppressed in the adiabatic limit.
 The hybridization between the two bands is expected to be very small, unless their energies are very close to each other.
 As $k$ varies, the bands nearly cross at a set of $k$ points (see Fig.~1b in the main text); at these crossing points the two bands hybridize, and there is an avoided crossing gap whose magnitude is exponentially small in the adiabatic limit.
 For a generic band structure, the hybridization between the bands is significant only within exponentially small regions in $k$ space around the near-crossing points.
 These hybridizations are responsible for the bright lines appearing in Fig.~2b in the main text.